Discrimination of quantum states under locality constraints in the many-copy setting: Introduction

-Small to immediate scale quantum computers will be available in the near-term future \cite{BIS+18, Pre18}.
-However, such quantum computers will be built in geographically separated laboratories, which means that only local quantum operations in each lab and mutual classical communications may be available.
-Those operations constitute a restricted class of measurements and they are termed \emph{local operations and classical communication} (LOCC) \cite{BBC+93, NC09, HHH+09, CLM+14}.
-It is thus natural to ask how well LOCC measurements perform in hypothesis testing in comparison to global measurements.
+Small to intermediate scale quantum computers will be available in the near-term future \cite{BIS+18, Pre18}.
+However, such quantum computers will be built in geographically separated laboratories, which means that each lab will perform only local quantum operations, and mutual classical communication may be available.
+These operations constitute a restricted class of measurements known as \emph{local operations and classical communication} (LOCC) \cite{BBC+93, NC09, HHH+09, CLM+14}.
+Naturally, this leads to the question of how well do LOCC measurements perform in hypothesis testing compared to global measurements?
 For instance, the above-mentioned quantum Neyman--Pearson test is generally not implementable via LOCC due to quantum entanglement and nonlocality \cite{BDF+99, HHH+09}.
-This problem of local discrimination and local hypothesis testing thus gained considerable attention in quantum computation and quantum information recently \cite{WM08, BHL+14, OH14, OH15, HO17, CMM+08, CVM+10, Nat10, YDY12, YDY14, LWD17, YZ17, AK18, CDR19a, CDR19b}.
+Therefore, the problem of local discrimination and local hypothesis testing recently gained considerable attention in the field of quantum computation and quantum information \cite{WM08, BHL+14, OH14, OH15, HO17, CMM+08, CVM+10, Nat10, YDY12, YDY14, LWD17, YZ17, AK18, CDR19a, CDR19b}.
 Unfortunately, only limited results are known due to the complicated mathematical structure of LOCC.

-In the present work, our goal is to study the asymptotic behavior of the errors incurred by the restriction to LOCC, and derive the above-mentioned four exponents.
-We also consider other classes of measurements: the positive-partial-transpose operations (PPT) and separable operations (SEP) \cite{Rai01}, mainly out of theoretical interest or as a tool to bound LOCC.
+In the present work, our goal is to study the asymptotic behavior of the errors incurred by the restriction to LOCC and derive the above-mentioned four exponents.
+We also consider other classes of measurements: the positive-partial-transpose operations (PPT) and separable operations (SEP) \cite{Rai01}, mainly out of theoretical interest or as a tool to analyze LOCC.
 It is well-known that strict inclusions hold among them \cite{BDF+99}, i.e.

-Although hypothesis testing under LOCC has been studied in manyf papers \cite{WM08, BHL+14, OH14, OH15, HO17, CMM+08, CVM+10, Nat10, YDY14, LWD17, AK18}, our results, for the first time, demonstrate an interesting phenomenon in the asymptotic error behavior, which shows that distinguishing a pair of orthogonal states under LOCC indeed exhibits a fundamental difference from the conventional task using global measurements.
-By definition of the Chernoff exponent given in \eqref{eq:Chernoff} and the inclusions \eqref{eq:relation}, we have
+Although hypothesis testing under LOCC has been studied in many papers in the one-shot setting \cite{WM08, BHL+14, OH14, OH15, HO17, CMM+08, CVM+10, Nat10, YDY14, LWD17, AK18}, the explorations of the asymptotic error behavior are relatively limited \cite{WM08, OH14, HO17}.
+In this work, we focus on demonstrating an interesting phenomenon in the many-copy setting.
+Namely, the results show that distinguishing a pair of orthogonal states under LOCC indeed exhibits a fundamental difference from the conventional task using global measurements.
+By definition of the Chernoff exponent given in Eq.~\eqref{eq:Chernoff} and the inclusions Eq.~\eqref{eq:relation}, we have